-Save as disclosed therein, there were no significant changes in the constitutional documents of the Company during the Year and up to the date of this annual report.
+There were no changes to the constitutional documents of the Company during the Year and up to the date of this annual report.

 DISCLOSURE OF DIRECTORS' INFORMATION PURSUANT TO RULE 13.51B(1) OF THE LISTING RULES

 Save as disclosed elsewhere in this annual report, there were no other changes to the Director's information that are required to be disclosed pursuant to Rule 13.51B(1) of the Listing Rules.